AntonBaukin/embeddy/docs/run.md

 `rm -rf .run; ant` that is slightly faster.
 Note that bundles installed in `.run` are not updated on simple rebuild as their versions are the same.
 You have to remove `.run` folder, or all the bundles (to leave the data).

+### TCP Ports Bound

+`5000` port is opened by JVM run in the debug mode with the default configuration.

+`8080` port opened by Eclipse Jetty HTTP service.
+The port is set with `org.osgi.service.http.port` OSGi configuration property in `osgi.properties` file.
+HTTPS service if by default disabled.

+`2022` port stands for embedded SSH server of Karaf.
+Opened if Kafar is included in the build.
+The port is defined by `sshPort` property in `etc/org/apache/karaf/shell.cofig` file of `explode` folder in the archive or `delegate` module in the sources.